 Fibroids frequently cause irregular bleeding which can make it more difficult for an egg to be fertilized.
-Also, although conception may take place while fibroids are present, if the fibroids grow during pregnancy, they can cause complications.
+Also, although conception may take place while fibroids are present, if they grow during pregnancy, they can cause complications.
 For that reason, women who have fibroids or a history of fibroids will probably need to be closely monitored throughout their pregnancy.

 Many fibroids are found during a pelvic exam followed by an MRI or ultrasound to confirm the diagnosis.
-In some cases, a minimally-invasive procedure called a hysteroscopy can be performed.
+In some cases, a minimally-invasive procedure called a colposcopy can be performed.
 This procedure uses a flexible, lighted scope to see inside the uterus so fibroids can be evaluated.

 If a fibroid is not causing symptoms, it may not need treatment.
-However, when a fibroid is symptomatic, several treatment options are available.
+However, when it is symptomatic, several treatment options are available.
 One of the most popular options is hormone therapy designed to help shrink the fibroids without the need for surgical intervention.

 Uterine embolization of the artery or uterine embolization of the fibroids is a procedure in which a thin tube is inserted through an artery and directed to the uterus.
 The doctor will then use plastic beads (microbeads) to block the arteries that feed the fibroids.
 After the procedure, the fibroid is no longer getting blood and begins to die.
 This technique is also not appropriate for women who wish to become pregnant.

 Minimally-invasive procedures may also be performed to remove the fibroid or to cut off the blood flow so the fibroids are deprived of the blood and nutrients they need to grow.
 When symptoms are very severe or fibroids are recurrent and a patient chooses to, a hysterectomy (not to be confused with a hysteroscopy) may be the best solution.
 But it is all patient-dependent.